 Climate is the long-term average of the Earth’s weather, including temperature, wind patterns, humidity and rainfall.
 Our planet’s climate has changed throughout history.
 If we look back over time, we see that our planet has experienced cycles of warming and cooling, of temperatures rising and temperatures falling.
 Climate change is when the typical climate for a region has changed significantly, and new kinds of weather extremes and patterns occur.

 We can look at Earth’s climate over long periods of time.
 The graph here shows us how temperature and carbon dioxide on Earth have varied over the past 800,000 years!
-We will learn a great deal more about our Earth’s past climate in chapter 1.
-And we'll find that, more recently, something in the Earth’s temperature has changed significantly, and that humans play a big role in this.
-In particular, scientists have found that there is a connection between rising temperatures and increasing amounts of carbon dioxide in the air.
-We'll learn about where all the CO2 is coming from, and what we can do differently to help keep our planet healthy.
+Earth’s temperature is warming over recent decades and it’s not due to natural cycles but instead to how humans have influenced climate.
+Scientists have found a connection between rising temperatures and increasing amounts of greenhouse gases like carbon dioxide in the air.
+Carbon dioxide traps heat and can live in the air for a long time (from 20 to 200 years!).

-The overall rise in temperature shows no signs of slowing down or reversing.
-Looking at the graph of recent global temperature, you can see the cycle rise and fall over the past 100-plus years.
+The rise in global temperature average shows no signs of slowing down or reversing.
+Looking at the graph, you can see the cycle rise and fall over the past 100-plus years.
 Now look to the far right of this graph.
 Compared with the rest of the graph, the temperature rise over the past 40 years has been remarkably fast.

 Our planet is huge.
 It’s covered with ice caps, deserts, oceans, forests, and many people and animals.
 It may be hard to imagine that humans alone could influence the temperature of the entire planet.
 While temperatures have been warm on our planet in the past, human civilization was not around to experience it.
 We now know that the planet’s recent warming is due to changes in the air we breathe – and that humans are directly contributing to this change.